 A: Establishing long-term relationships with vendors is an important component of our supply chain strategy.
 Antiretrovirals, rapid test kits, and many frequently requested commodities are procured, whenever possible, under indefinite quantity contracts (IQCs).
 The e-catalog lists a range of products we can provide for the SCMS project.
-Vendors can also view VPP product information.
+Vendors can also view PPM (previously known as VPP) product information.

 A: Our long-term field presence at this time is funded exclusively through the SCMS project; the Global Fund does not provide such assistance through their contracts with us.
 However, SCMS’s mandate from our USG/PEPFAR managers includes collaboration at the national level with all stakeholders in the fight against HIV & AIDS.
 For example, SCMS staff help ministries prepare national forecasts, quantifications, and supply plans that typically include all donors and products.
 SCMS offices monitor the in-country supply situation, and help host-country organizations respond to or prevent shortages and stockouts.
 With approval of their USG managers, SCMS field offices will continue providing such assistance to country programs.